 Conclusion

-This study has demonstrated the carriage of antimicrobial- resistant E. coli in Kenyan chicken; most of them showing multidrug resistances ranging from two to six antimicrobials; the number could have been even higher if more antimi- crobials were tested.
+This study has demonstrated the expression of antimicrobial- resistant by E. coli in Kenyan chicken; most of them showing multidrug resistances ranging from two to six antimicrobials.
 Data from this study is expected to augment the AMR baseline data already collected for Kenya, it will also inform policymakers in their fight against AMR.

 Data Availability Statement